This Week's Question: How do I get my business name out there?

 But being recognizable and relatable it's still not enough if you're not spreading the word about your business.
 So our last tip is, be active.
 You have to do something.
 You can't just sit at your desk, in your four walls, and wave your magic wand and think people are going to know who you are and want to buy from you.
 It takes five times for someone to hear about your business so that they actually remember you.

 And this speaks to doing a lot more marketing.
-So it's doing a great website, it's social media, it might be print ads, it could be a variety of things, it could be wrapping your car with your logo all over it, you could sponsor an event, you could even leverage some of your existing customers by having a referral contest or asking for reviews.
+So it's doing a great website design, it's social media marketing, it might be print ads, it could be a variety of things, it could be wrapping your car with your logo all over it, you could sponsor an event, you could even leverage some of your existing customers by having a referral contest or asking for reviews.

 The point is you need to do a lot more marketing so that people will remember who you are.